Information and Procedures for Requesting an 201 Level Language Course Substitution

 - Describe support services and accommodations utilized during any previous language course attempts (e.g. tutoring, meeting with instructors one-on-one, etc.).

 - If language courses were taken at other higher education institutions, the student’s transcript should be submitted to the UMBC Registrar so that an official record of course attempts and grades are part of the documentation review.
-If a waiver or substitution of language study was granted in high school, please submit the corresponding documentation to SDS as part of the request (this information may be noted on a student’s high school IEP).
+If a waiver or substitution of language study was granted in high school, please submit the corresponding documentation to SDS as part of the request (this information may be noted on a student’s high school IEP) if it can be obtained.
 Please note that a waiver/substitution at another institution does not guarantee eligibility for an L201 language course substitution at UMBC.

-- Documentation from UMBC’s Learning Resources Center, or another institution’s similar academic success center, regarding participation in tutoring for foreign language courses, or any other learning supports related to achieving success in a secondary language course, may be useful.
+- Documentation from UMBC’s Learning Resources Center, or another institution’s similar academic success center, regarding participation in tutoring, use of/or other learning supports for foreign language courses may be useful.

-- The SDS Disability Specialist will complete a final review of all requests with the SDS team, considering all supporting documentation and information obtained, to decide whether there is sufficient evidence to warrant a UMBC L201 language course substitution.
+- The SDS Disability Specialist will complete a final review of all requests with the SDS team, considering all supporting documentation and information obtained, to decide whether there is sufficient evidence to warrant a UMBC L201 language course substitution based on disability.

 - The Disability Specialist will notify the student of the decision.
 If the L201 substitution request is granted, the Disability Specialist will notify the University Registrar in writing and will document the L201 substitution in the student’s online advising record.